-By using call tracking to analyse the offline results to your campaign, you will be plugging in this gap and taking control of the responses.
-Allocating a simple 08, 03 or local presence telephone to the next email, banner ad, website or pay per click, campaign you can get a clear picture of how many people picked up the telephone in response to your campaign.
-In an average campaign of this nature you are looking at a telephone response of about 63% depending on the sector.
+Using call tracking to analyse the offline response to your campaign, enables you to plug this insight gap and taking control of the responses.
+Allocating a simple 03 or local presence telephone to your next email, banner ad, website or pay per click, campaign gives you a clear picture of how many people picked up the telephone in response to your campaign.
+In an average campaign of this nature, you’re looking at a telephone response of about 63% depending on the sector.
 That is a large chunk to lose in terms of results for your client.
 If your digital marketing analysis is missing 63% of the results, you may find it hard to convince your client of the real success the campaign was.
 Providing your client with only 37% results will not get you a second campaign.